mwangi-george/mwangi-george/README.md

 ## Projects

+A lot of my work exists in private repositories, but below are some of my projects:

 -   **Wiredcraft Users API**

 A comprehensive user management API built with FastAPI, SQLAlchemy, and asyncpg for PostgreSQL.
 It API provides secure authentication, CRUD operations for users, and JWT token-based authorization.
 [Explore Wiredcraft Users API](https://github.com/mwangi-george/wiredcraft-backend-developer-test)